Intel agencies: No sign adversaries behind ‘Havana syndrome’

 Havana syndrome cases date to a series of reported brain injuries in 2016 at the U.S. Embassy in Cuba.
 Incidents have been reported by diplomats, intelligence officers and military personnel in the Washington area and at global postings.
 Russia has long been suspected by some intelligence officers of using directed energy devices to attack U.S. personnel.

 But the CIA last year said it believed it was unlikely that Russia or another foreign adversary had used microwaves or other forms of directed energy to attack American officials.
-The agency’s criticism from those who have reported cases and from advocates who accuse the government of long dismissing the array of ailments.
+The agency has faced criticism from those who have reported cases and from advocates who accuse the government of long dismissing the array of ailments.

-Democrats and Republicans also have pressed the Biden administration to determine who and what might be responsible and to improve treatment for victims.
-President Joe Biden last year signed a bill intended to provide better medical care.
-The State Department also appointed a new coordinator for its review into cases after victims criticized the previous coordinator.

 Even with the lack of answers and attributions of responsibility, officials have sought to stress their commitment to victims’ health.